sharmar488/Front-End-Development-Using-JavaScript-Cookie-Ajax-jQuery-jQuery-UI/README.md

     "Ashburn",
      "state"= "VA"
      }.
 ### When the Ajax call has completed successfully, invoke a callback function that parses the returned JSON file using either JavaScript’s eval function or the JSON parser.
 Both can be used to convert the returned JSON file into a JavaScript object and then retrieve city and state values for a zipcode.
-The JSON files have .json extension and is stored on the server in the same folder as your application (e.g., HTML files).
-(Please refer to sections of Deitel book for further discussion on using JSON.
-You can also visit Deitel’s json resource center at www.deitel.com/json).
-The following is a sample JSON file that could be used to implement the homework.
+The JSON files have .json extension and is stored on the server in the same folder as your application (e.g., HTML files).The following is a sample JSON file that could be used to implement the homework.
 You will need to save this information in a file with .json extension and store it on the server.
  {
  "zipcodes":[
  {